ku-sldg/plih/_simple/3-Failure.md

 $$\frac{}{\typeof \ffalse = \tbool}\; [FalseT]$$

-Here we simply define axioms that give numbers, $\ttrue$ and $\ffalse$ their appropriate types.
-It is important that each `ABE` expression have exactly one type.
-Given there is only one rule for each value, this condition is satisfied for values.
+Here we simply define axioms that give numbers, `true` and `false` their appropriate types.
+It is important that each `ABE` expression have exactly one type, thus there is preceisely one axiom for each value.

-Next we'll start with numerical operations from `AE`:
+Next we'll define types for numerical operations from `AE`:

 $$\frac{\typeof t_1 = \tnum,\; \typeof t_2 = \tnum}{\typeof t_1 + t_2 = TNum}\; [PlusT]$$

 $$\frac{\typeof t_1 = \tnum,\; \typeof t_2 = \tnum}{\typeof t_1 + t_2 = \tnum}\; [MinusT]$$

 In both rules the antecedents place requirements on the types of the operation's arguments.
 Addition is a number if its arguments are numbers.
 Similarly for subtraction.
+Both addition and subtraction have no defined type if their arguments are not numbers.

-Compare these rules with the rules for $\eval$.
+Compare these rules with the rules for `eval`.
 Notice anything interesting?
-Let's keep going with the next three `ABE` operations:
+Let's keep going with the next three `ABE` operations for `&&`, `<=`, and `isZero`:

 $$\frac{\typeof t_1 = \tbool,\; \typeof t_2 = \tbool}{\typeof t_1 \aand t_2 = \tbool}\; [AndT]$$